Types of employment

 7. Submit your Find a Candidate request for HR and Finance Business partner review and approval from your delegated approver.

-Sometimes managers or supervisors might need to recruit someone quickly for a short period of time or irregular work.
-By using our casual and short-term appointment process you do not need to undergo the full recruitment process.
-However you should contact your HR Business Partner or Client Services Advisor for advice on the process.
+Sometimes, managers or supervisors may need to recruit someone quickly for a short-term assignment or for irregular work.
+By using our casual and short-term appointment process, you do not need to undergo the competitive recruitment process.
+However, you should contact your HR Business Partner or Client Services Advisor for advice on the process.

 This recruitment process can be used for: